List of Important Days in September

 • It was first announced by WWF-South Africa in 2010.

-• Kevin Pietersen a famous cricketer has collaborated with National Geographic for a document Web series “This Rhino: India” for creating awareness to protect One-horned Rhinos in India.
+• Kevin Pietersen a famous cricketer has collaborated with National Geographic for a document Web series “This Rhino: India” to create awareness of protecting One-horned Rhinos in India.

-• One-horned Rhinos is listed as Vulnerable on the IUCN Red List.
+• One-horned Rhinos are listed as Vulnerable on the IUCN Red List.

 • International Day of Sign Languages is celebrated on 23 September to mark the establishment of the World Federation of the Deaf in 1951.